 Getting here and parking

-There are 13 disabled parking spaces in the first car park loop, near to the ice cream kiosk.
+There are 13 disabled parking spaces in the first car park loop, near the ice cream kiosk.
 If your vehicle is exempt from road tax due to disability reasons, that vehicle may park for free.
-To have your parking validated simply come to the Information Point in the Visitor Centre with your registration number and blue badge along with one of the following:
+To have your parking validated simply come to the Information Point in the Visitor Centre with your registration number and one of the following:

 - V5 vehicle registration document